basilesportif/docs-runtime/jets_advanced.md

 ## Intro

 ### New Tools
-`!=` will be useful throughout this explainer.
+We want to get deeper into how the compiler and runtime handle Nock, so `!=` will be useful throughout this explainer.
 It lets you enter Hoon at the dojo and see what Nock that Hoon compiles to.
-We can do this because every dojo command is run against the current subject, so dojo commands are just Nock formulas.
+We can do this because every dojo command is run against the current dojo subject, so dojo commands are just Nock formulas.

+Since `!=` gets a Nock formula, we can run that formula against the dojo subject by using `.*`.

 Examples:
 ```